Pierre de Milard

 Pierre de Milard (often referred to as Chevalier Milard, also spelled Chevalier Millard; 1736–1778) was a French Navy officer, who became a senior officer and noble in the Royal Burmese Armed Forces.
 He had a key role in supporting the Burmese military efforts against Siam and Qing China.
-He was lavishly rewarded for his efforts, and made the governor of Tabe.
+He was greatly rewarded for his efforts and made the governor of Tabe.
 De Milard was very close to King Hsinbyushin.
 Suffering from a long illness in his last years, the Burmese king asked de Milard on a few occasions to sleep in the same room in order to guard against possible attempts on his life.